-- 1. Type of auditor's report issued on the financial statements: Unmodified - 2.
-Internal control over financial reporting: - a.
-Material weaknesses identified? - b.
+1. Type of auditor's report issued on the financial statements: Unmodified 2.
+Internal control over financial reporting: a.
+Material weakness identified?
+No b.
 Significant deficiency identified that is not considered to be a material weakness?

-None Reported

-3. Noncompliance material to the financial statements?
+None Reported 3.
+Nonco mpliance material to the financial statements?
+No